Termite Control For Homes And Businesses In DC, Maryland & Northern Virginia

 Protect Your Home Or Business From Termites With The Help Of Miche Pest Control!

 Whether you’re looking for termite control for your home or business, Miche Pest Control can help.
-Serving Washington DC, Maryland, and Northern Virginia, we provide the best possible termite control.
+Serving the Washington metropolitan area, we provide the best possible termite control.
 As a family owned and operated business, we would love the chance to earn your trust, not just for today, but for the years to come.
 With a thorough service, guaranteed results, and our dedication to customer service waiting for you, we look forward to your call.

 Frequently Asked Questions